 One cappuccino and a sausage roll later and we’re ready to commence the descent.
 I’m not sure how my legs are going to cope but at least I no longer have to lift them upwards.
 There’s still a rush hour going on between the summit and Bwlch Glas Standing stone, it’s windy and cold, and I have a final mini meltdown which requires copious hugs and hair-stroking from Mr Fletche.
 Whilst I’m having an emotional crisis, the clouds suddenly part, and in front of us – at last – is the most beautiful view of two lakes and the sea in the distance.
 This only brings a fresh set of tears, but I recover enough for Mr Fletche to finally get his camera out and capture the view.

 We’re tired.
 Aching.
 Emotional (well, I am).
-And eventually getting back to the car in Llanberis and being able to shed some layers and finally take off my backpack is such an amazing relief.
+Getting back to the car in Llanberis, being able to shed some layers and finally take off my backpack is an amazing relief.
 And of course now, it’s all about the after-effects.
-Climbing the flight of stairs to our first-floor apartment suddenly took on the same superhuman efforts required to climb the mountain.
+Climbing the flight of stairs to our first-floor apartment takes on the same superhuman efforts required to climb the mountain.
 Lifting a leg to change my trousers?
 Can only be done by shuffling said garment underneath my foot whilst still flat on the floor.
 Turning over in bed?
 I’m currently considering investing in one of those hoists you get over hospital beds.

 Was it fun?
 No. Would I do it again?
 No. Am I immensely proud of myself (and my partner in crime, general motivator and handy hugger Mr Fletche)?
 You bet I am 🙂